Equity capital markets in United States: regulatory overview

 FINRA also prohibits managers and co-managers of an offering from publishing research:

-40 days after the offering (for an IPO).
+Ten days after the offering (for an IPO).

-Ten days after offering (for a follow-on offering).
+Three days after offering (for a follow-on offering).

-In an IPO, participating underwriters or dealers (other than managers and co-managers) cannot publish research during the 25-day period after the offering.
-However, none of these "quiet" periods apply to offerings by EGCs under the JOBS Act and rule revisions by FINRA in response to that Act.
+None of these "quiet" periods apply to offerings by EGCs under the JOBS Act and rule revisions by FINRA in response to that Act.

 The bookbuilding procedure is used (see Question 14).
 Most IPOs include a retail component (about 10% to 30% of the shares are marketed to retail investors (see Question 14)).
 Issuers often use investment banks with significant retail distribution networks as co-managers or syndicate members to assist with this.
 The same process can apply in subsequent offerings.

 In an IPO, underwriters usually commit, at pricing, to purchase the offered securities for resale to investors (firm commitment basis).
 This is distinguished from conditional arrangements, such as best efforts (or agency) commitments.
-Follow-on offerings may be completed on a firm commitment basis or conditional basis.
+Follow-on offerings may be completed on a firm commitment basis or agency basis.
 The structure of the underwriting agreement is generally similar.
 FINRA reviews underwriting arrangements for all IPOs and some follow-on offerings.

 The underwriters either: